abekert/shadow-generator/README.md

 The resulting shadows are placed near the original images with **shadow** suffix in filename.

 ### What's special about filename?

+Application is pretty intelligent with detecting picture's target device by its [filename](http://stackoverflow.com/a/19475728/1322703).
+So you can generate shadows for your original pictures and put them together to your app bundle.
+When you need to load your picture and shadow, you should look your app bundle for **picture** and **picture-shadow**.
+Automatic blur radius doubling provides equal results for retina and non-retina images.

+#### How does it exactly work?

 If the original filename includes **@2x** then **shadow** suffix will be added right before **@2x**.
 Additionaly you can double blur radius for that pictures simply checking checkbox.